danielharrell/open-eyes-lect-2017-18/Open.md

 possible is philosophical.

 What more could we want, at least without becoming other than we are?
-For perhaps if we were truly open, then there would be no seeming, only being.
+For if we were truly open, then perhaps there would be no seeming, only being.
 We would see things always as they are.
 But this, we could say, is how a god sees, not how *we* see.
-In our case, the human case, perhaps there is no way to see things as they are, except through how they seem.
-Or no way to know them apart from us, since knowing them will put them in relation to us.
-And to call the world my representation is one way of recognizing this.
-But philosophical discernment has other ways, and other words besides "representation".
-Perception.
-Impression.
-Image.
-Idea.
-Opinion.
-Claim.
-Account.
-Any word that in a world without us would lose its place. *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
+In our case, the human case, there is no way to see things as they are, except through how they seem.
+Or no way to know them apart from us, since knowing them will relate them to us.
+And calling the world my representation is one way of recognizing this.
+But philosophical discernment has other ways, and other words besides "representation": such as "perception", "impression", "image", "idea", "opinion", "claim", "account". ---Any word that would lose its place in a world without us. *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
 But *to have* such words is a sign that our openness *is* enough *to gain* knowledge.
 Knowledge, at least, of the self